 Update: Sadly, Ronald “Khalis” Bell, the main songwriter of Kool & The Gang and a founding member of the group, has died at age 68.
 Here’s the interview we did with him in 2016.
-Bell was great to speak with, and you can hear his joyful spirit and personality in the audio excerpt from our interview, where he tells how he co-wrote their classic hit, “Celebration.”
+In the interview, he tells how he co-wrote their classic hit, “Celebration.”

 Kool & The Gang, which was one of the most popular groups of the ’70s and ’80s and remains a strong touring act today, created many memorable hit songs.
 Perhaps best known for their joyful hit, “Celebration,” they created other classic hits such as “Cherish,” “Get Down On It,” “Too Hot,” “Hollywood Swinging,” “Fresh” and “Joanna.”
 They’ve also had four platinum and five gold albums, and they’ve won two Grammy Awards

 Although songwriting was a group effort where each band member contributed, Ronald “Khalis” Bell is known to be the main songwriter in Kool & The Gang.
 He co-wrote all of the group’s hits except for “Too Hot” (written by George Brown).
 Bell was a creative force behind-the-scenes, more so in the studio than as an onstage performer.
 He plays multiple instuments, including saxophone, piano, bass, drums and guitar.
 He was also arranger and producer for many of the band’s albums.

 We are pleased to do a new interview with Ronald “Khalis” Bell, about how he co-wrote Kool & The Gang’s hit songs.
 But before we start the interview, here’s some background information on the group, and a list of their impressive hit credits.